 Section 1-75(c)(1)(R)(3) requires that the Agency shall "annually determine the amount of utility-scale renewable energy credits it will include each year from the self-direct renewable portfolio standard compliance program."
 In making this determination, "the Agency shall evaluate publicly available analyses and studies of the potential market size for utility-scale renewable energy long-term purchase agreements by commercial and industrial energy customers and make that report publicly available."
-While the Agency does not seek to establish a fixed first-year program size through this Plan's approval, it provides the following analysis and discussion for stakeholder feedback on self-direct program size and hopes for high-level Commission direction on when and how program size should be established.
+The Agency did not seek to establish a fixed first-year program size through this